 Impact

 The vulnerability arises because the Jenkins Assembla Plugin does not properly configure its XML parser to reject external entity references.
-Based on the description, it is inferred that attackers who can control the responses from a configured Assembla server can craft XML that forces the Jenkins controller to resolve external entities and read files from the local filesystem, obtain credentials or other secrets, and possibly perform destructive actions.
-The weakness maps to CWE‑611: Improper Restriction of XML External Entity Reference.
+Based on, it is inferred that attackers who can control the responses from a configured Assembla server can craft XML that forces the Jenkins controller to resolve external entities and read files from the local filesystem or obtain credentials.
+This can lead to the exposure of secrets and potentially enable other destructive actions.

 Affected Systems